 Although they are the largest and most immediately available health resource in communities, frontline health workers are considered mostly in instrumental terms in the health system.
 They lack voice in the planning and running of services, including their own terms and tenure of service.

-The goal of this session is to give a platform for workers to articulate their achievements, challenges, and goals moving forward as key actors in their national contexts, as well as in the larger global health space.
-The audience will be global health practitioners WIEGO’s Social Protection Programme will be represented by Pushpa Rathod from SEWA's Lok Swasthya Mandali Health Co-operative.
+The goal of this session was to give a platform for workers to articulate their achievements, challenges, and goals moving forward as key actors in their national contexts, as well as in the larger global health space.
+The audience was global health practitioners.
+WIEGO’s Social Protection Programme was represented by Pushpa Rathod from SEWA's Lok Swasthya Mandali Health Co-operative.

 - What are the accomplishments of women frontline health workers?